A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Application to supervised image deconvolution

 \subsection{Proposed SPMD implementation}

-The proposed approach is applicable when a single operator is involved in the model (as in Section~\ref{Sec:dist-single-algo}), but also when multiple operators are involved (see Appendix~\ref{appendix:SPA-PSGLA-multi}), as in the present example.
+The proposed approach is applicable when a single operator is involved in the model (as in Section~\ref{Sec:dist-single-algo}), but also when multiple operators are involved (see \if0\production {~\Cref{appendix:SPA-PSGLA-multi}} \else {~the online appendix} \fi ), as in the present example.
 Note that a client-server architecture could also be considered.
-However, it would drastically increase the communication costs, as full-size variables would need to be duplicated on all workers or exchanged (see \Cref{Ssec:algo:dist-spmd} for more details).
+However, it would drastically increase the communication costs, as full-size variables would need to be duplicated on all workers or exchanged (see \Cref{Ssec:algo:dist-spmd}).
+Note that~\eqref{eq:model_convolution} indicates that the variables $(y_m)_{1 \leq m \leq M}$ are assumed independent.
+This implies that the observations can be partitioned into $K$ statistically independent blocks $\yb = (\yb_k)_{1 \leq k \leq K}$, with $\yb_k \in \GGG_k$ a block of observations to be stored on the worker $k$.
+In this case, each worker can be assigned a block of observations $\yb_k$ and a corresponding block of parameters $\xb_k$.
+Thus, no observation needs to be exchanged between the workers.